-- Do not tow a trailer while using a compact spare tire on the vehicle.
+- Do not tow a trailer while using a compact spare tire on the vehicle. - Tires must be properly inflated to support loads while towing a trailer.
+See Tires ⇒ 274 for instructions on proper tire inflation.

 Safety Chains

 Always attach chains between the vehicle and the trailer, and attach the chains to the holes on the trailer hitch platform.
 Instructions about safety chains may be provided by the hitch manufacturer or by the trailer manufacturer.